FirelyTeam/firely-docs/vonk/deployment/reverseProxy/reverseProxy.rst

 With Nginx
 ----------

 A popular open source alternative is Nginx.
-For instruction on how to deploy Vonk on Nginx see :ref:`nginx`
+For instruction on how to deploy Firely Server on Nginx see :ref:`nginx`

 .. toctree::
    :maxdepth: 2